Calvin Pryor

-Calvin Starlin Pryor III (born July 2, 1992) is a former American football strong safety.
-He was drafted by the New York Jets in the first round of the 2014 NFL Draft.
-He played college football at Louisville.
-He has also spent time with the Cleveland Browns and Jacksonville Jaguars.
+Calvin Starlin Pryor III (born July 2, 1992) is an American former professional football player who was a safety in the National Football League (NFL).
+He was selected by the New York Jets in the first round of the 2014 NFL draft.
+He played college football for the Louisville Cardinals.
+He also spent time with the Cleveland Browns and Jacksonville Jaguars.

-High school career
+Early life

 A native of Port St. Joe, Florida, Pryor attended the local high school where he was a three-sport athlete in football, basketball and baseball.
 He played both running back and safety for the Tiger Sharks.

 Considered a three-star by Rivals.com, Pryor was rated the 31st-best safety prospect in the nation.

 College career

 Pryor attended the University of Louisville from 2011 to 2013.
 During his tenure, he accumulated 218 total tackles, including 11 for losses, two sacks, seven interceptions, and nine forced fumbles.
-He was a second-team All-Big East selection as a sophomore, and a first-team All-AAC selection as a junior.
+He was a second-team All-Big East Conference selection as a sophomore, and a first-team All-American Athletic Conference (AAC) selection as a junior.

-On December 29, 2013, Pryor announced that he would forgo his remaining eligibility at Louisville and enter the 2014 NFL Draft.
+On December 29, 2013, Pryor announced that he would forgo his remaining eligibility at Louisville and enter the 2014 NFL draft.

 Professional career

 New York Jets

-Pryor was drafted by the New York Jets as the 18th pick of the first round of the 2014 NFL Draft.
+Pryor was selected by the New York Jets as the 18th pick of the first round of the 2014 NFL draft.

 On May 2, 2017, the Jets declined Pryor's fifth year option after the draftings of safeties Jamal Adams and Marcus Maye.

 Cleveland Browns

 On June 1, 2017, Pryor was traded to the Cleveland Browns in exchange for Demario Davis.
-He was released on September 7, 2017 due to a fight with teammate Ricardo Louis.
+He was released on September 7, 2017, due to a fight with teammate Ricardo Louis.